In Florida, a common probate scenario occurs when beneficiaries inherit real property comprised of either a residence or vacant land.

-If you have inherited real property in Florida that you believe may be on danger of foreclosure or have been notified that the property is in foreclosure, and would like to discuss your situation, please e-mail us, email@example.com or call toll free, 866-465-8046, or locally within Citrus County, 726-5444, with the specifics and we will discuss your options in greater detail.
+If you have inherited real property in Florida that you believe may be on danger of foreclosure or have been notified that the property is in foreclosure, and would like to discuss your situation, please e-mail us, email@example.com or complete the request for a free flat-fee quote and provide the specifics of your situation so we can discuss your options in greater detail.

 *If you are an heir to real property and are interested in selling it, one of best ways to determine the necessary steps is to contact a Florida title insurance company.
 While probate is used to obtain title to real property, the reality is that title companies provide the coverage to insure the conveyance of a clear title by the seller(s), and it is their insurance underwriters who will determine what it will take on a seller's part to obtain this coverage.
 An additional benefit is that multiple heirs will have an objective assessment of what will be required to close a sale.
 Obtaining title by probate may be the first step in selling real property, but understanding all requirements at the outset can help speed the sale process and avoid unnecessary delays and frustration.